 The bill amends Florida Statutes concerning compensation for victims of wrongful incarceration by removing the definition of "violent felony" and extending the timeframe for filing compensation petitions from 90 days to 2 years after a conviction is vacated.
 This change allows individuals whose petitions were previously dismissed or who had not filed to seek compensation.
-Additionally, the bill specifies that wrongfully incarcerated individuals are ineligible for compensation during any time they are serving a sentence for another felony.
-By eliminating previous exclusions for those convicted of violent felonies and other offenses, the bill broadens eligibility for compensation.
+Additionally, it establishes that wrongfully incarcerated individuals are ineligible for compensation during any time they are serving a concurrent sentence for another felony, and it revises the provisions regarding offsets of civil judgments against compensation awards.

 Statutes affected: S 130 Filed: 961.02, 961.03, 961.04, 961.06, 961.07